EmanuelAugusto/space-gallery/README.md

 # Space Gallery (space-gallery)

-A Space Gallery nasa app
+A Space Gallery nasa app.
+Explore the life of our solar system through interactive artifacts.
+Travel and learn about other planets by clicking and interacting with them.

+## Screens
 <img src="public/home.jpeg"/>

 <img src="public/planets.jpeg"/>